Find out about temporarily or permanently withdrawing from your course, what support you can receive and who you need to contact.

 Find the information you’re looking for

-- taking a break from your studies
+- requesting a temporary break from your studies

 - leaving university permanently